squattingmonk/nasher/README.md

 # nasher

-Nasher is a command-line tool for converting a Neverwinter Nights module to text-based source files and vice versa.
+nasher is a command-line tool for converting a Neverwinter Nights module, hak, or erf file into text-based source files and vice versa.
 This allows git-based version control and team collaboration.

-Nasher is similar to [nwn-devbase](https://github.com/jakkn/nwn-devbase), but it has some key differences:
-* nasher and the tools it uses are written in nim rather than Ruby, so they are much faster (handy for large projects) and can be distributed in binary form
+* nasher and the tools it uses are written in [Nim](https://nim-lang.org).
+They are fast (handy for large projects) and can be distributed in binary form.
 * nasher supports non-module projects (including erfs, tlks, and haks)
-* nasher supports multiple build targets (e.g., an installable erf and a demo module) from the same code base
+* nasher supports multiple build targets (e.g., an installable erf and a demo module) from the same code base.
-* nasher supports custom source tree layouts (e.g., dividing scripts into directories based on category)
+* nasher supports custom source tree layouts (e.g., dividing scripts into directories based on category).
-* nasher can install built targets into the NWN installation directory or launch them in-game
+* nasher can install built targets into the NWN installation directory or launch them in-game.
-* nasher uses json or [NWNT](https://github.com/WilliamDraco/NWNT) rather than yaml for storing gff files
+* nasher uses json or [NWNT](https://github.com/WilliamDraco/NWNT) for its text file format.

-This guide is current as of nasher release 0.14.x.
+This guide is current as of nasher release 0.17.x.

 * [Installation Options](#installation-options)
     * [Binary Releases](#binary-releases)